vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 1. Other incorrect view event commands to try: `viewEvent`, `viewEvent x`, `...` (where x is larger than the number of events but smaller than the maximum signed integer value)<br>
   Expected: Similar to the previous case.

+### Editing an event

+1. Editing an event while all events are being shown using `viewEvents` command.

+    1. Prerequisites: Have at least one existing event in the system.
+List all persons using the `viewEvents` command.

+    2. Test case: `editEvent eid/1 n/CS2103 PE`<br>
+       Expected: First event's name is changed to CS2103 PE.

+    3. Test case: `editEvent eid/0 n/CS2103 PE`<br>
+       Expected: No event's details will be changed.
+Error details shown in the status message.

+    4. Other incorrect edit commands to try: `editEvent`, `editEvent 0`, `editEvent eid/x` (where x is larger than the events list size)<br>
+       Expected: Similar to previous.

 ### Add Person to Event